Mecademic/mecademicpy/README.md

 ## Prerequisites

 Please read the [user programming manual](https://mecademic.com/resources/documentation) to understand concepts necessary for proper usage of the API.
+This API implements a subset of the commands in the `Communicating over TCP/IP` section.
+For the exact list of available commands, use the `help()` command as explained in [API Reference](#api-reference).

 To be able to use the module without unexpected errors, the user must have a copy of python installed on their machine and it is required to use python version 3.7 or higher.
 [Python](https://www.python.org/) can be installed from its main website (a reboot will be require after the installation to complete the setup).